Crisis can come in many forms and radiographers need peace of mind to help them deliver their best care.

 Charitable aid

 The Benevolent Fund has been a registered charity since 1983 and is run separately from the SoR while remaining closely linked.
-It exists to help members and their dependents with their financial circumstances, whether they are former members, students or retired radiographers.
+It exists to help members and their dependents in their necessitous financial circumstances, whether they are former members, students or retired radiographers.

 Alaine told Synergy: “There are radiographers out there that do live hand to mouth, pay packet to pay packet.
 If they have an unexpected expense crop up – even something as simple as a broken washing machine – that’s when the Benevolent Fund can step in and help.”

-The fund has previously refrained from is paying for private medical treatment – however, it has recently undergone a legal review of its underpinning documents, Alaine said, which will hopefully allow the fund to pay for certain treatment, for example for counselling for mental health issues.
+The fund has previously refrained from is paying for private medical treatment – however, it has recently undergone a legal review of its underpinning documents, Alaine said, which will hopefully allow the fund to pay for certain mental health treatments.

 “We’re acutely aware it’s been a very tough time for everybody the last four or five years, with Covid and now with an extended cost of living crisis,” Alaine added.
 “For anyone that’s been to see a GP, and the GP has referred them on for cognitive behavioural therapy or counselling, we’re hoping in the very near future the fund will be able to pay for that, so someone isn’t on the waiting list for 18 months for two years, or even longer.”

-Eligibility for application to the fund comes down to membership, as well as the limits placed by the Department of Work and Pensions.
+Eligibility for application to the fund comes down to membership or former membership of the SoR, as well as the limits placed by the Department of Work and Pensions.

 In order to receive aid from the Fund, applicants must not have more than £16,000 in capital holdings.

-Other than that, Alaine explained, the process is as straightforward as possible – members simply need to fill in a form to explain their financial circumstances, what they’re asking for, and supporting evidence in the form of three months of bank statements.
+Other than that, Alaine explained, the process is as straightforward as possible – members simply need to fill in a form to explain their financial circumstances, what they’re asking for, and supporting evidence in the form of three months of bank statements and other relevant documents.

 The fund is completely supported by donations, though it also has a small investment portfolio, which generates revenue every year.